 (Note: You can download all the lessons to listen on your computer or device as well.)

-This is what the online audio lesson player looks like.
-Here you can listen to the full track, just the Danish audio or even review it with the review track.
+Using the online audio lesson player, you can listen to the full track, just the Danish audio or even review it with the review track.
 This track helps you practice your own pronunciation or listening skills.

 You can also download lesson extras in the form of PDFs.